vhf/monomorphist/README.md

 # monomorphist
 ## a JavaScript performance companion

-This repo contains the code running at <https://mono.morph.ist>.
+This repo contains the code running at [mono.morph.ist](https://mono.morph.ist).
 It's still early stage / beta software.
 It's a quick hack I built in airports and airplanes between New York, Hamburg, and Switzerland.

-The goal is to provide a few online tools helping devs understand JavaScript performance things.
+The goal is to provide a few online tools giving V8 JavaScript performance insights.

 What's available right now is a tool to trace [V8 bailouts / deopts](http://vhf.github.io/blog/2016/01/22/chromium-chrome-v8-crankshaft-bailout-reasons/) by running snippets on various Node versions.